horpeazy/fiores_carpooling/README.md

 If you would like to contribute to this project, please fork the repository and submit a pull request.
 ## Credits

-This project was developed by Hope Iyamu as part of a technical assesment at Fiores Global.
+This project was developed by Hope Iyamu

 ## License